 On 23 February 2023, BioSenic announced an optimization its ongoing Phase IIb clinical trial with its allogeneic bone cell therapy product, ALLOB and completion of patient recruitment.
 As a result, BioSenic has decided, based on consultation with its external biostatistical advisors, that clinical investigators may complete the recruitment of patients.
 The cohort of treated patients, amounting to 57 patients, is found to be sufficient for a sufficient level of significance.
 BioSenic's new statistical analysis plan leads to a more objective scoring for judging the result of its innovative cell repair treatment.
 A RUST score difference higher than 1.26 will be considered statistically relevant.
 A quantitative evaluation of the progress of the healing status of each patient will be given on a scale of a RUST score between 4 (no union) and 12 (complete healing), through a careful radiographic evaluation by two independent specialists.
-Further to the decision to end recruitment and proceed towards a full set of meaningful results, the ALLOB subscription rights shall become exercisable based on the results at month three after patient treatment, if the difference in the mean RUST scores between the placebo's arm patient population and the treated ALLOB population is found higher than 1.26 in the new statistical analysis on the effectively recruited 57 patients.
-The BioSenic Board adopted the view that the new exercise criteria does not reduce the global advantages granted to the ALLOB subscription rights holders.
+Further to the decision to end recruitment and proceed towards a full set of meaningful results, the ALLOB subscription rights shall become exercisable based on the results at month three after patient treatment, if the difference in the mean RUST scores between the placebo's arm patient population and the treated ALLOB population is found higher than 1.26 in the new exercise criteria does not reduce the global advantages granted to the ALLOB subscription rights holders.